Fueled/blockchain-playground/democracy/Readme.md

 This will give you a Public and Private key, note that *only the public key is shared* and is used to create your wallet.
 From there, verification is done with your Private key you have locally.

+A small indicator that distinct these two keys is that the public key starts with the `EOS` prefix.

 ### Structure of Wallets and Accounts
+Similar to other Distributed Apps Blockchain networks such as Ethereum the EOS blockchain uses Wallets to store your assets and sending and receiving transactions.
+It uses a client called `cleos` to sign your transactions and keeps your private keys safe by encryption.

+The difference of EOS and Ethereum is that EOS goes a little further and associates Accounts to these Wallets.
+An account is a human readable identifier that is stored on the blockchain.
+These accounts on itself can have specific permissions that are validated upon the transaction to see if this account is permissioned to do so.

 ```
 - Wallet 1 <Public/Secret Key>
     - Account laura
+        - Permission read
+        - Permission custom_permission
     - Account paul
+        - Permission write
+        - Permission read

 - Wallet 2 <Public/Secret Key>
     - Account henk